ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 - NumPy sacrifices Python's flexibility to achieve low-memory usage and speed-up, as NumPy arrays have a fixed size and the datatype of its element must be homogeneous.
 - Written in C, which is known for being a efficient programming language in terms of speed and memory usage.

 NumPy arrays can be created from a Python list or tuple by using NumPy’s array function.
-The dimensionaility and shape of the resulting array will be determined by the given input.
+The dimensionality and shape of the resulting array will be determined by the given input.
 NumPy offers several functions for creating arrays, depending on the desired content and shape of the array.

-When creating an array, NumPy will try to convert entries to convinient data type.
+When creating an array, NumPy will try to convert entries to convenient data type.
 If it is not possible, it will raise an error.

 Link to Numpy documentation: array